HERMANNITY/sbtvisualization/README.md

 http://hermannity.github.io/sbtvisualization/

-To view files of the website, change to
+To view files of the website, change to 'gh-pages' branch